kontext-e/jqassistant-plugins/README.md

 * execute jQAssistant tasks

-* If you want to add the git plugins to your [jQAssistant](http://jqassistant.org) downloaded commandline installation you currently have to manually add the an org.eclipse.jgit jar file to the plugins directory of jqassistant: Use at least version [4.8.0.201706111038-r from Maven Central](https://repo1.maven.org/maven2/org/eclipse/jgit/org.eclipse.jgit/4.8.0.201706111038-r/org.eclipse.jgit-4.8.0.201706111038-r.jar).
+* If you want to add the git plugins to your [jQAssistant](http://jqassistant.org) downloaded commandline installation you currently have to manually add the org.eclipse.jgit jar file to the plugins directory of jqassistant: Use at least version [4.8.0.201706111038-r from Maven Central](https://repo1.maven.org/maven2/org/eclipse/jgit/org.eclipse.jgit/4.8.0.201706111038-r/org.eclipse.jgit-4.8.0.201706111038-r.jar).

 Some docs